One Angry Fuchsbau: Plot

 Opening quote: "He sang a sweet song in tones so full and soft that no human ear could resist them nor fathom their origin..."
-(Source: The quotation is inspired by, but not actually from "The Garden of Paradise".))
+(Source: The quotation is inspired by, but not actually from "The Garden of Paradise".)

-In a flashback 6 months ago, a Löwen named Don Nidaria (Phillip Keiman) kills his Maushertz wife, Katherine (Erica Sullivan) in an attack of rage.
-In the present, Don's lawyer, Barry Kellogg (Brian T. Finney) uses his powers to spread a dust into the jury, which includes Rosalee as the foreman (Bree Turner) and causes them to agree with his statements.
+In a flashback to 6 months previously, a Löwen named Don Nidaria (Phillip Keiman) kills his Maushertz wife, Katherine (Erica Sullivan), in an act of rage.
+In the present, Don's lawyer, Barry Kellogg (Brian T. Finney), uses his powers to spread a pheromone among the jury—of which Rosalee (Bree Turner) is foreman—causing them to agree with his statements.

-Nick (David Giuntoli) gives Monroe (Silas Weir Mitchell) his permission to show Juliette (Bitsie Tulloch) the trailer.
-In the trailer, Juliette is confused by the books and weapons found.
-Suddenly, she begins seeing Nick's flashes to when he was trying to show her the Grimm world.
-Monroe finds Rosalee sick for the events in the court and decides to find out what's happening.
-He attends the trial and witnesses a witness change her testimony.
-He then follows Kellogg to the bathroom and watches him eat a toad and discovers he is a Ziegevolk.
+Nick (David Giuntoli) encourages Monroe (Silas Weir Mitchell) to show Juliette (Bitsie Tulloch) the trailer.
+Juliette becomes confused by the strange books and the weapons.
+Suddenly, she begins seeing flashbacks of Nick to when he was trying to explain the Grimm world to her.
+Monroe finds Rosalee sick after attending court and offers to accompany her the next day.
+He watches as a witness changes her testimony, then follows as Kellogg goes to the bathroom to eat a toad.
+He realizes that Kellogg is a Ziegevolk.

 Nick, Hank (Russell Hornsby), and Monroe attend the next hearing.
-They see Wu (Reggie Lee) change his testimony after persuasion from Kellogg.
-In the spice shop, Rosalee seems to have found a cure but the antidote requires Kellogg's sweat.
-Along with Bud (Danny Bruno), Nick, Hank and Monroe make a facade to get his sweat by having Monroe chase after Kellogg, who is "saved" by Bud and then given a handkerchief to get his sweat and finding where he is staying.
-The next day, Nick and Hank distract Kellogg while Monroe sneaks into his hotel room to inject his toad the antidote.
-However, he finds two toads and is forced to choose which one of them to inject.
+They watch as Wu (Reggie Lee) changes his testimony at Kellogg's prompting.
+In the spice shop, Rosalee looks up an antidote, but it requires Kellogg's sweat.
+Along with Bud (Danny Bruno), Nick, Hank and Monroe set up a sting operation: Monroe chases Kellogg, who is "saved" by Bud, who gives Kellogg a handkerchief to wipe off his sweat and ascertains where he is staying.
+The next morning, Nick and Hank arrive and question Kellogg while Monroe sneaks in to inject the antidote into the toad.
+He is surprised to find two toads, and is forced to choose just one of them to inject.

-Meanwhile, in Vienna, Adalind (Claire Coffee) meets with Eric (James Frain) to discuss Renard's (Sasha Roiz) failure to get the key, prompting Eric to decide to visit his brother.
+Meanwhile, in Vienna, Adalind (Claire Coffee) tells Eric (James Frain) that Renard (Sasha Roiz) has failed to get the key.
+Eric decides to visit his brother.
 In the court, the jury finds Don guilty, shocking Kellogg.
-That night, while celebrating their victory, Monroe is visited by Kellogg in the spice shop, looking for an antidote for his condition.
-When he finds everyone in the shop, he woges into his Ziegevolk form and attacks them but is beaten by Monroe and arrested by Nick.
-The episode ends as Juliette receives the visions of Nick throughout time until she can barely sleep.
+That night, while the group are celebrating their victory, Kellogg visits the spice shop looking for an antidote for his condition.
+Upon recognizing everyone in the shop, he realizes he has been duped: he woges into his Ziegevolk form and attacks Rosalee.
+Monroe rushes to protect her and starts to beat Kellogg, but is stopped by Nick, who arrests the lawyer.
+In the final scene, Juliette is at home, surrounded by visions of Nick at various times in their relationship, as her memory comes rushing back.